What is an access agreement?

 OFFA is an independent, non-departmental public body which promotes and safeguards fair access to higher education for lower income and other under-represented groups.
 OFFA does this by approving and monitoring access.
 All publicly funded providers of higher education in England that wish to charge tuition fees above the basic level have to submit an access agreement to OFFA for approval.

 From 2012-13, a university needs to have an OFFA-approved access agreement if it:

 - provides full-time and/or part-time undergraduate higher education courses and/or those postgraduate courses, such as PGCEs, that are subject to regulated fees, and

 - is directly funded by the Higher Education Funding Council for England (HEFCE) or the National College for Teaching and Leadership and

 - wishes to charge home/EU students more than the basic fee levels (£6000) for full-time or part-time (more than 25 per cent of full-time) fee-regulated courses.

-Copies of approved University of Worcester Access agreements can be found on the OFFA website.
+Copies of approved University of Worcester Access agreements can be found on the Office for Students website.